hassanShabbir1960/ReactCookBook/README.md

 served by the single serving of the food.

  Finally, the system asks about the address where the food has to be delivered.

+Just visit the platform ( https://woocommerce-69dfb.web.app ) if you don't want to go through the hassle of installation.